Azeirah/scrybble-site/README.md

 I host a dockerfile at hub.docker.com, tagged `laauurraaa/remarks-bin:latest`.

-`docker run -v "$PWD/YOUR FOLDER WITH REMARKABLE STUFF/":/store laauurraaa/remarks-bin:0.2.1 /store/in/v3_coords_notebook /store/out`
+`docker run -v "$PWD/YOUR FOLDER WITH REMARKABLE STUFF/":/store laauurraaa/remarks-bin:0.2.1 /store/in/YOUR_NOTEBOOK /store/out`

-See the file `remarks.version` in the root directory for the most recent remarkable version.
+This command runs remarks over a test file, if you have any.

-This command runs remarks over a test file in the remarks project from the root of rm-notesync.
+See the file `remarks.version` in the root directory for the most recent remarks version.